-Bringing Free, Professional Shakespeare to Students, Seniors, and Community Groups
+Free, Professional Shakespeare for Students, Seniors, and Community Groups

-For the first time, New York Classical Theatre is offering daytime matinee performances of our summer shows to make our productions more accessible to students (best suited for grades 6 and above), seniors, and community groups.
+New York Classical Theatre is offering daytime matinee performances of our summer shows to make our productions more accessible to students (best suited for grades 6 and above), seniors, and community groups.
 Whether you’re an educator looking to bring Shakespeare to life for your students or a community leader seeking engaging cultural experiences, these performances offer a unique opportunity to experience professional theater outdoors in iconic New York City spaces.
-This summer we are thrilled to present Shakespeare’s All’s Well That Ends Well.

 Learn more about what to expect here.